CITlabRostock/CITlabTextAlignment/README.md

 For ``Double costJumpConfMat = 0`` the algorithm can chose an arbitrary reading order.
 Note that the complexity of the algorithm singnificantly increases when ``Double costJumpConfMat != null`` and the alignment result is only a heuristic.
-Especially if the alignement task contains many short lines and ConfMats, the algorithm can fail.
+Especially if the alignment task contains many short lines and ConfMats, the algorithm can fail.
 If a value ``> 0`` is used the algorithm is penalized if it breaks the original reading order of the ConfMats.
 A good value is  ``Double costJumpConfMat = 6.0``.